micbelgique/YoloCSharp/readme.md

 ## Installation

 First, you need to install [OpenCvSharp-AnyCPU](https://github.com/shimat/opencvsharp) in the version **3.3.1.20171117** and then just download the `nuget` from the [official repository](nuget.org) in your project.

+**Warning:** We need to compile your project in 64 bits.
+For Visual Studio 2017, see the [docs](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-configure-projects-to-target-platforms?view=vs-2017).

 **Note:** Due to a [bug](https://github.com/AlexeyAB/darknet/issues/500#issuecomment-375927822) with OpenCV 3.4.1 and later, Yolo is not compatible with them.
 So these wrapper is only build for the version 3.3.1.